TotalMiner/totalminer.github.io/xml/items.md

 ## ItemSoundData.xml:

-Contains information about the sound the item makes.
+Contains information about the sound this item makes.

 ### ItemID: [Item](/xml/data-types#item)